teal-language/tl/docs/src/structs.md

 name (e.g. `Animal.speak(self)`).

 A parent may be referenced through a same-file type alias (`local type P = Point;
 struct T:P` works and resolves to `Point` at runtime).
-Parents declared in other modules are currently rejected with a clear error.
+Parents from other modules are supported through top-level require locals — see *Cross-module inheritance* below.

 ### Subtyping